nus-cs2103-AY2324S2/ip/docs/README.md

 ## Update Tasks
 Updates the details of a task
-> [!NOTE]
-> This feature only updates details of the task with the task type remaining unchanged.
+> **NOTE**: This feature only updates details of the task with the task type remaining unchanged.

 Format: `update INDEX /new NEW_DETAILS`